-The current indicative "all-in" cost for the City for a 10-year issue is in the range of 4.35% to 4.50%.
-The City has typically issued 10-year debentures and may consider longer term subject to market conditions.
-Depending on market situation, the issuance may take place as soon as Q4 of 2024.
-The Deputy Director of Finance recommends that the City be positioned to proceed to market to issue up to \$125 million in debenture and have the required approvals in place.
+The current indicative "all-in" cost for the City for a 10-year issue is in the range of 4.15% to 4.25%.
+The City has typically issued 10-year debentures and may consider a longer term, subject to market conditions.
+Depending on market developments, the issuance could occur as early as Q4 of 2025.
+The Director of Finance recommends that the City positions itself to proceed to market for an issuance of up to \$150 million in debenture and obtain the required approvals in advance.